spautz/limited-cache/README.md

 ## Motivation

-A plain Javascript object is often good enough for simple caching.
+A plain Javascript object is often good enough for simple key-value caching.

-The only problem is that the cache can grow forever.
-This library is like a plain object with a size limit.
+The problem is that a simple object cache can grow forever.
+This library is like a plain object with a size limit, plus `maxCacheTime` and smarter removal of old items.

 ## Example

+The plain API provides a standard cache interface:
 ```javascript
 const recentResults = new LimitedCache({
   maxCacheSize: 100,
 });
 recentResults.set('abc', resultsForABC);
 recentResults.get('abc');
 ```